-43,400 mortgage loan originators (MLOs) were registered at the federal level in the fourth quarter (Q4) of 2016 in California.
-This is up 4% from a year earlier.
+42,200 mortgage loan originators (MLOs) were registered at the federal level in the fourth quarter (Q4) of 2018 in California.
+This is down very slightly from a year earlier.
 These MLOs are employees of banks.

-State-licensed MLOs in California totaled 52,400 in Q4 2016, up 14% from a year earlier.
-These MLOs are licensed by the California Department of Business Oversight (DBO) or the California Bureau of Real Estate (CalBRE).
+State-licensed MLOs in California totaled 59,200 in Q4 2018, up 3% from a year earlier.
+These MLOs are licensed by the California Department of Business Oversight (DBO) or the California Department of Real Estate (DRE).

-California accounts for a whopping 36% of the nation’s state-licensed MLO population (we are 12% of the nation’s population).
-This indicates mortgage bankers are relying on broker-packaged originations for business.
-Declining mortgage originations hampered by rising mortgage rates in 2017, coupled with a continued lackluster sales volume, will dampen the growth in state-licensed MLOs.
+California accounts for 14% of the nation’s state-licensed MLO population (we are 12% of the nation’s population).
+This indicates mortgage bankers are leaning slightly on broker-packaged originations for business.
+Declining mortgage originations hampered by rising mortgage rates in 2018 and declining sales volume have slowed the growth in state-licensed MLOs.
 But there is some promising news for MLOs, as interest rates have already fallen back significantly in Q1 2019, likely to continue down in the coming months.

 MLOs on the rise